nodeGame/nodegame-mturk/README.md

 # nodegame-mturk

-An interactive console to handle basic operations with AMT HITs.
+An interactive console to handle basic operations with Amazon Mechanical Turk (MTurk) HITs.

 ## Purpose